did10/mdmcleaner/README.md

 - location of barrnap binaries (default is simply "barrnap", which assumes it is present in PATH)
 - location of aragorn binaries (default is simply "blastp", which assumes it is present in PATH)

-To create a local config file in the current working directory, simply use ```mdmcleaner set_configs -s local [SETTING_ARGUMENTS]```
+To create a local config file in the current working directory, simply use ```mdmcleaner set_configs -s local [SETTING_ARGUMENTS]```.
-This file can be moved and copied and will be automatically recognized if present in the current working directory when running MDMcleaner.
+The generated file can be moved and copied and will be automatically recognized if present in the current working directory when running MDMcleaner.
 Alternative the path to a local config file can be passed to mdmcleaner via the "-c" argument of the "clean" and "makedb" workflows.

 ## overview of MDMcleaner commands
 A list of mdmcleaner commands is returned when invoking the help function of MCMcleaner as follows: ```mdmcleaner -h```.
 Each command has it's own help function that can be invoked with ```mdmcleaner <COMMAND> -h```.
 The available commands are: